Cooperative Training of Descriptor and Generator Networks: Cooperative training

-In Algorithm D and Algorithm G, both steps D1 and G1 are Langevin dynamics.
+In Algorithm D and Algorithm G, both steps D1 (Langevin revision) and G1 (Langevin inference) are Langevin dynamics.
 They may be slow to converge and may become bottlenecks in their respective algorithms.
 An interesting observation is that the two algorithms can cooperate with each other by jumpstarting each other's Langevin sampling.

-Specifically, in Step D1, we can initialize the synthesized examples by generating examples from the generator net, which does not require MCMC, because the generator net is a directed graphical model.
-More specifically, we first generate $\hX_i \sim \N(0, I_d)$, and then generate $\hY_i = g(\hX_i; W_\G) + \epsilon_i$, for $i = 1, ..., \tn$.
-If the current generator $P_\G$ is close to the current descriptor $P_\D$, then the generated $\{\hY_i\}$ should be a good initialization for sampling from the descriptor net, i.e., starting from the $\{\hY_i, i = 1, ..., \tn\}$ supplied by the generator net, we run Langevin dynamics in Step D1 for $l_\D$ steps to get $\{\tY_i, i = 1, ..., \tn\}$, which are revised versions of $\{\hY_i\}$.
-These $\{\tY_i\}$ can be used as the synthesized examples from the descriptor net.
-We can then update $W_\D$ according to Step D2 of Algorithm D.
+Specifically, in Step D1 (Langevin revision), we can initialize the synthesized examples by generating examples from the generator network, which does not require MCMC, because the generator network is a directed graphical model.
+More specifically, we first generate $\hX_i \sim \N(0, I_d)$, and then generate $\hY_i = g(\hX_i; \alpha) + \epsilon_i$, for $i = 1, ..., \tn$.
+If the current generator $q$ is close to the current descriptor $p$, then the generated $\{\hY_i\}$ should be a good initialization for sampling from the descriptor network, i.e., starting from the $\{\hY_i, i = 1, ..., \tn\}$ supplied by the generator network, we run Langevin dynamics in Step D1 (Langevin revision) for $l_p$ steps to get $\{\tY_i, i = 1, ..., \tn\}$, which are revised versions of $\{\hY_i\}$.
+These $\{\tY_i\}$ can be used as the synthesized examples from the descriptor network.
+We can then update $\theta$ according to Step D2 (density shifting) of Algorithm D. This is modified contrastive divergence.